 Undergraduate International Transfer Requirements (applicants who have attended post-secondary school):

 Admission as a transfer student is based on the academic achievement within the post-secondary institution.
 Students must provide transcripts from all colleges or universities attended.
 The GPA is calculated by taking the average of all course work attempted.
-An evaluation is required from AACRAO, WES or ECE and must reflect a minimum cumulative grade point average (GPA) of a 2.0 for most programs at the College.
-However, teacher education and accounting programs will require a 3.0 GPA, and programs within the School of Business currently require a minimum of a 2.70 (GPA) and proof of the aforementioned requirements.
+An evaluation of foreign credentials is required for admissions.
+We recommend using WES or ECE but, will accept evaluations from any NACES member.
+Evaluations must be course by course and reflect a minimum cumulative grade point average (GPA) of a 2.0 for most programs at the College.
+However, School of Education programs and programs within the School of Business require a minimum of a 3.0 GPA and proof of the aforementioned requirements.
+The Psychology program requires a minimum of a 2.5 GPA and proof of the aforementioned requirements.

 Graduate International Admissions Requirements: